dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 ### Compiler Behavior

-The compiler will raise a diagnostic when a preview API is used, using supplied diagnostic ID.
+The compiler will raise a diagnostic when an experimental API is used, using the supplied diagnostic ID.
 The severity is always error.

-The semantics are identical to how obsolete is tracked, except that it will always raise a diagnostic regardless of whether the call site is marked as preview or not.
+The semantics are identical to how obsolete is tracked, except that it will always raise a diagnostic regardless of whether the call site is marked as experimental or not.
 There is also no special treatment when both caller and callee are in the same assembly -- any use will generate a diagnostic and the caller is expected to suppress it, with the usual means (i.e. `#pragma` or project-wide `NoWarn`).

 ## Tracking Items